yaseenjoba/Employee-CMS-Website/README.md

 # Spring-boot
-This project an Implementation for Sprint boot and spring REST
+This project is an Implementation for Spring boot and spring REST